Salena Godden

 Salena Godden is an English poet, author, activist, broadcaster, memoirist and essayist.

-Born in the UK, Salena Godden is of Jamaican-Irish heritage and based in London.
+Born in Hastings, UK, of Jamaican-Irish heritage, Godden is based in London.
 Widely anthologised, she has published several books.
 She has also written for BBC TV and radio and has released four studio albums to date.

 Biography

-Her published books include poetry volumes Under The Pier (Nasty Little Press), Fishing in the Aftermath: Poems 1994–2014 (Burning Eye), and literary childhood memoir Springfield Road (Unbound Books).
+Godden's published books include poetry volumes Under The Pier (Nasty Little Press), Fishing in the Aftermath: Poems 1994–2014 (Burning Eye), and literary childhood memoir Springfield Road (Unbound Books).

 Her latest publication, Pessimism Is For Lightweights – 13 pieces of Courage and Resistance, was published by Rough Trade Books in July 2018 in the first Rough Trade Editions series.
 The poem "Pessimism is for Lightweights" was a public poetry art piece on display outside the Arnolfini Gallery in Bristol for more than 18 months.
 The title of the poem was originally written by the author John Higgs as part of a talk he gave at the launch of the play Cosmic Trigger.
 Higgs later commissioned Godden to write the poem as part of the podcast to mark the publication of his book Watling Street.

-Now in her third decade producing work, Godden is the author of powerful comic poetry anthems: My Tits Are More Feminist Than your Tits, Imagine If You Had To Lick It and Can't Be Bovvered.
-Throughout September 2019 her period-politics piece RED was included as an art installation for a women-led exhibition The Most Powerful Woman In The Universe curated by artist and painter Kelly-Anne Davitt at Gallery 46, Whitechapel.
+Now in her third decade producing work, Godden is the author of powerful comic poetry anthems: "My Tits Are More Feminist Than your Tits", "Imagine If You Had To Lick It" and "Can't Be Bovvered".
+Throughout September 2019, her period-politics piece "RED" was included as an art installation for a women-led exhibition, The Most Powerful Woman In The Universe, curated by artist and painter Kelly-Anne Davitt at Gallery 46, Whitechapel.

-Essays have included Shade published in award-winning anthology The Good Immigrant (Unbound) edited by Nikesh Shukla; Skin broadcast on The Essay, BBC Radio 3; We are The Champions published in Others (Unbound); And most recently Broken Biscuits edited by Sabrina Mahfouz and published in Smashing it!
+Essays have included "Shade" published in award-winning anthology The Good Immigrant (Unbound), edited by Nikesh Shukla; "Skin", broadcast on The Essay, BBC Radio 3; "We are The Champions", published in Others (Unbound); and most recently "Broken Biscuits", edited by Sabrina Mahfouz, and published in Smashing it!
 Working class artists on life, art and making it happen (Saqi).